Do you need IEC health insurance? Our partner, BestQuote, compares the leading insurance providers to find the best rates. Get a free quote!

 Before we jump into it, there are a few things you should know.
 First of all, Canada is strict when it comes to immigration rules.
 If you get caught breaking the rules of your status in Canada, it can have serious legal impacts, so just don’t do it!

-Take this into account if you want to stay in Canada after IEC.
+So, if you want to stay in Canada after the IEC.
 It’s not a decision that you can make quickly, so try to plan ahead.
 Many of the options listed below require immigration applications to be prepared, submitted, and processed, and that can take months.

 Before diving into the options, there are a couple of things to consider: